 About The Program

 Located on the North Island and known for its “café life,” Hamilton is in a central location perfect for enjoying and exploring the best that New Zealand has to offer.
 Lakes, rivers, beaches, caves, and mountains in the surrounding area offer a wide range of recreational and adventure opportunities.
 At the University of Waikato, you can choose classes from a wide range of disciplines.
 Unique to this university is an independent and self-directed style of education that allows you to truly focus on your major.
+Waikato is the New Zealand university for business and economics and is considered one of the most influential business schools worldwide.
+Consider an internship and receive placement assistance through an established work and study program.
 In your free time, explore Hamilton’s flourishing music and art scene or visit the spectacular Waitomo Glowworm caves just an hour away.

 Where you'll study